f1tenth/f1tenth_system/README.md

 ## Package in this repo

-1. f1tenth_stack: maintains the bringup launch and all parameter files
+1. `f1tenth_stack`: maintains the bringup launch and all parameter files
-2. dts_stack: maintains the bringup launch, all parameter files and
+2. `dts_stack`: maintains control station launch and rover launch, URDF file, all parameter files and a node to convert twist messages to ackermann messages.

-## Nodes launched in bringup
+## Nodes launched by rover launch

 1. joy
 2. joy_teleop